Seven Process Must-Do Items – Begin with the Basics

 Processes are right there as the first element.
 Data, of course, goes directly with it.

-First, you will want to work out where your organisation is today. – and to help you do that, we have seven must-do questions.
+First, you will want to determine where your organisation is today.
+To help you do that, we have seven must-do questions.

 1. Is there a transparent process model with well-defined processes defined at the right level?